nelsonfigueroa/nelson.cloud/content/posts/2019_09_26_wifi_hacking_with_aircrack-ng.md

 ## Introduction

 This post is essentially a re-write of notes I took around 2 years ago.
 Learning to use `aircrack-ng` and break into my own router was both fun but also a bit shocking as to how easily someone could do this.
 The difficult part is guessing the password to a router due to processing power needed, but sniffing wifi networks is a trivial process.
-After doing it once, it'll stick.

 There are other methods of doing this as well.
 In fact, I discovered [bettercap](https://github.com/bettercap/bettercap) earlier this year and it is easy to use.
 Perhaps I'll write a post using that tool in the future.

-For reference, I used Kali linux for the entire process.
-But the process should be very similar for any linux distribution.
-This tool is already included on Kali Linux but you can install it on any Linux OS.
+I used [Kali Linux](https://www.kali.org/) for the entire process, but the process should be very similar for any Linux distribution. `aircrack-ng` is already included on Kali Linux but you can install it on any Linux OS.

+---
-This is purely for educational purposes. **Do not try to break into access points that do not belong to you.**
+**Disclaimer: This is purely for educational purposes.
+Do not try to break into access points that do not belong to you.**

+---

 ## What is aircrack-ng?